 Employee participation in the commuter survey is critical; the estimated employee commuter emission levels derived from the commuter survey makes it possible for the Department to complete our GHG emissions inventory, which is used to calculate our total GHG emissions.
 Commuter emissions are one of several components that determine the Department’s total scope 3 GHG emissions.

-However, results from the FY 2016 employee commuter survey are available and the Department has reduced GHG emissions from employee commuting in FY 2014 compared to our baseline.
-As shown in the following table, total annual GHG emissions from employee commuting decreased by 28 percent in FY 2014 and the average GHG emissions per Department employee also decreased by 19 percent in FY 2014 in comparison to the FY 2010 baseline.
+However, results from the FY 2016 employee commuter survey are available and the Department has reduced GHG emissions from employee commuting since FY 2010.
+As shown in the following table and graph, total annual GHG emissions from employee commuting decreased by 28 percent in FY 2015 and the average GHG emissions per Department employee also decreased by 19 percent in FY 2015 in comparison to the FY 2010 baseline.

 % Change FY 2010 - FY 2016